Khazʽal Ibn Jabir: King Faisal I attempts to kidnap Sheikh Khaz’al from Tehran

 The first of a number of attempts to rescue Khaz’al was in 1927 by King Faisal I of Iraq.
 Faisal felt that the arrest of Khaz’al and the treatment of the Persian government towards Arabistan were severe and cruel.
 Moreover, Faisal felt that he was in debt to Khaz’al for withdrawing his candidacy for the throne of Iraq.
 For Faisal, after being deposed from the Kingship of Syria, was a King without a country.
 He viewed this mission not only as an act of loyalty, but more importantly, of duty.
 Faisal informed Nuri al-Said of his plan to which the latter recommended using diplomacy rather than physical intervention.

 Meanwhile, al-Said, without Faisal's knowledge, informed Henry Dobbs, the British Ambassador to Iraq, of the latters intentions of kidnapping Khaz’al. Dobbs immediately met with Faisal and warned him of the consequences of such an act, stating that ‘His Majesty's Government’ would take a firm stand against him.
 "Do not play with fire, King Faisal," warned Dobbs.

+Exile and Death

+After the 1921 coup d'état in Persia, when Britain was pursuing a policy of centralizing the political structure of the country, through a carefully devised plan, Sheikh Khaz'al, with Britain’s consent, was kidnapped and exiled to Tehran.
+The powerful Sheikh of Mohammerah was sent to Tehran under guard, where he was placed under the control of the Security Administration and later the Political Department of the Police.
+Several years passed in this manner, during which Reza Shah took as much wealth and property from Sheikh Khaz’al as he could, and finally, while under the surveillance of the Police department and the secret service of that time, he was strangled and killed by police officers on the direct orders of Reza Shah.
+Although after the news of Sheikh Khaz’al's death was published, experts of the time had no doubt that he had been killed by the skilled officers of Reza Shah's police, it was only after the exile of Reza Shah and during the trial of his police officers that the necessary documentation regarding the role of the Police in Sheikh Khaz’al’s murder was obtained.